Ultrasound Technician Certification

 Become Certified

 A Few Months: After meeting education and work experience requirements, applicants can explore several ultrasound technician certification options.
-Candidates must pass the necessary examination(s), pay required fees, and complete registration paperwork to earn a certification.
+Candidates must pass the necessary examination(s), pay the required fees, and complete registration paperwork to earn a certification.

 Ultrasound Technician Licensure